 (2) An analysis of the uncertainty and risk posed by different resources and external factors document submitted in order to meet the requirements of this rule.

-(t) As used in this rule, (y) "Load building" means a program intended to increase electricity consumption without regard to the timing of the increased usage.
+(t) As used in this rule, (y) “Least cost planning” means a planning approach which will find the set of options most likely to provide utility services at the lowest cost once appropriate service and reliability levels are determined.

-(u) As used in this rule, (z) "Load research" means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
-The metered data is used to better understand the characteristics of electric loads, the timing of their use, and the amount of electricity consumed by users.
-The data may be collected over a variety of time intervals, usually sixty (60) minutes or less.
+(z) "Load building" means a program intended to increase electricity consumption without regard to the timing of the increased usage.

 (v) As used in this rule, (aa) "Load shape" means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.

 (w) As used in this rule, "Lost opportunity" means a situation where a cost-effective demand-side measure could have been installed at a site during construction, renovation, or replacement of equipment, but was not, rendering a subsequent equal or more extensive modification to the site not cost-effective.